Ankit17028/WeatherSync/README.md

 ```bash
 npm install react-toastify
 ```

+- The frontend server should be accessible at http://localhost:3000.

+# 🌐 Access the Application
+frontend in Production:

+Frontend: Visit http://localhost:3000 to access the Real Time Web Application.

 ## Usage
 - Upon accessing the application, it will automatically start fetching weather data every 5 minutes.